cdk-patterns/serverless/the-xray-tracer/README.md

 ![cloudwatch service map](img/cloudwatch_service_lens.png)

+## Testing This Pattern

+After you deploy this pattern you will have an API Gateway with the URL being output in the CDK Deploy logs.

+Any URL you hit on that gateway will trigger this flow, it uses your URL as the message sent to SNS.

+This URL is inserted into DynamoDB with a counter of how many times it was hit, the SNS and the SQS consumer lambdas both log the message.

 ## Deliberate Random Errors

 I introduced a random SSL Cert error into the Lambda that connects to the External Http Endpoint to let you experiment with using X-Ray to source an error